DaliaW/Microcontroller-Architecture/README.md

 # Microcontroller Architecture
-A simulation of our own Microcontroller Architecture in java.
+A simulation of our own Microcontroller Architecture with pipelining in java.

 First of all, for the micro-architecture, we have chosen the Von Neumann architecture which has the following properties :
 -It has one memory for data and instructions